digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 Network concepts are two out of three of the guarantees, thus a solid understanding of how your instances perform in terms of networking is vital.

 #### MTR
 Incorporating My Traceroute (`mtr`) into network troubleshooting or performance testing is a topic large enough to demand its own section.
-MTRs combine the path visualization available from a regular traceroute with a continual measure of round-trip time (RTT) and other metrics that a regular ping provides.
+MTRs combine the path visualization available from a regular traceroute with a continuous measure of round-trip time (RTT) and other metrics that a regular ping provides.
 Many backbone routers may de-prioritize pings (ICMP) traffic, thus `mtr` has optional TCP and UDP modes.
 Because traffic can take vastly different paths between two hosts (_A_ and _B_) both forward (A -> B) and reverse (B -> A), the best way to test and demonstrate packet loss or latency is obtaining two sets of MTRs; one forward (e.g. from a user to your instance IP), and one reverse (e.g. your instance to your user's public IP).
 Here's an example using two Droplets:

     (forward, A->B)
     root@nav-ctrl:~# mtr -nrc 100 198.199.84.58